-The Holiday Season is upon us!
-We wish you a season full of health and joy for you and your loved ones.
-We hope that you incorporate some self-care strategies into your resolutions for the New Year and that these become healthful habits!
+Welcome back from February Break!
+We hope that you are incorporating self-care into your daily/weekly/monthly repertoire.
 We are grateful for our community that continues to work together to be healthy.
-It is hoped that the eblasts reinforce our commitment of caring for ourselves and others.
+It is hoped that these eblasts reinforce our commitment of caring for ourselves and others.
 Please send us ideas to share with our colleagues and families across the district.
 (WellnessWednesdays@Lawrence.k12.ny.us)

 In 3 Misconceptions About Educator Self-Care, in Edweek.org, (Feb.
 25, 2020), Brandi Ansley speaks about her experiences in mental health care and as a special education teacher.

 Here are some excerpts from her article that hit home:

 There is no universal definition of self-care.
 Exercise, mindfulness meditation and relaxation techniques are often recommended.
 So is soaking in a warm bath, reading for pleasure and snuggling with puppies.

 To be clear, self-care doesn't always need to be overtly healthy.
 Some educators have told me their self-care includes self-soothing behaviors like binging on brownies.
 Others push back with suggestions that self-care must be healthy—otherwise, it is self-damage.